-The applicant proposes to update the commercial building into conformance with the Building Code, and improve the building façade with new awnings, doors, and paint.
+The applicant proposes to update the commercial building into conformance with the Building Code, and improve the building façade with new awnings, windows, doors, and paint.
 Other proposed or conditioned exterior improvements include:

-- Restriping the parking lot at 1912 Harbor Boulevard to be compliant with the City's Parking Design Standards; - Constructing a drive approach on the property that is consistent with the City's Public Works Standards; - Removing the unpermitted enclosure and securing the space with a wrought iron or similar fencing material; - Adding a bicycle rack to encourage multi-modal transportation; - Adding irrigated landscaping planters to include at least one new 24-inch box tree and live, drought-tolerant plants.
+- Creating a parking lot that is compliant with the City's Parking Design Standards (refer to the parking discussion below); - Adding bicycle racks to encourage multi-modal transportation; - Adding a trash enclosure; - Adding irrigated landscaping to the front setback and parking lot.
+Landscaping would include at least two new 24-inch box trees, two 15-galllon trees, and live, drought-tolerant groundcover.
 A detailed landscaping plan would be reviewed during the building plan check process; and - Installing security lighting and surveillance cameras.

 Proposed business signs would be reviewed and permitted separately per the City's sign code requirements.
 Pursuant to Condition of Approval No. 6 (Prior to Issuance of Building Permits), business signage shall not include references to cannabis, whether in words or symbols.
-A rendering of the proposed exterior is provided in Image 2.